-With WordPress, all of your content is stored inside a database (called a MySQL database or SQL file) on your server, not page files.
-This means that if you need to make global changes to your content like replacing text or links throughout your site, these changes have to be made inside your WordPress database tables.
+With WordPress, all of your content is stored in a database (called a MySQL database or SQL file) on your server, not page files.
+This means that if you want to make global changes to your content like replacing text or links throughout your site, these changes have to be made inside your WordPress database tables.

 Editing your WordPress database, however, requires having knowledge of SQL.
 If you are a non-coder and need to make global changes to content on your website, the best way to do this is to use a WordPress plugin.

 In this tutorial, you will learn how to use plugins to easily perform a global search and replace in WordPress without touching code or editing your WordPress database tables.

 How To Do A Global Search And Replace In WordPress

 Being able to change content throughout your site quickly is important if you have many instances of text or links that need replacing, for example:

 - Changing a product/brand name or multiple product descriptions,

 - Replacing staff member names, telephone numbers, physical addresses, email addresses, etc.

 Also, let’s say that your WordPress site includes many published posts and pages containing images stored inside your WordPress media gallery.